 We may earn money or products from the companies mentioned in this post.

 Peppermint Biscotti are the perfect holiday “cookie.”
 Made with crushed peppermint disc candies or crushed candy canes, peppermint biscotti are cool, minty and refreshing.
-A light drizzle of melted chocolate adds the right amount sweet goodness.
+A light drizzle of melted chocolate adds the right amount of sweetness.
 They’ll definitely stand out on your holiday cookie platter this season.
 When baking with hard candy of any kind, be very careful when removing from the baking sheet.
 Melted candy becomes very hot and sticky!

 What is Biscotti?